MD Helicopters MH-6 Little Bird: Operation Credible Sport

 Operation Credible Sport was a joint project of the U.S. military in the second half of 1980 to prepare for a second rescue attempt of the hostages held in Iran.
-It was canceled after the hostages were released on 20 January 1981 and, for a short while, it looked as if the task force would be disbanded and the personnel returned to their former units.
-However, the Army decided that it would be more prudent to keep the unit.
+It was canceled after the hostages were released on 20 January 1981; for a short time thereafter, it appeared as if the task force would be disbanded and the personnel returned to their former units.
+The Army decided that it would be more prudent to keep the unit.
 The task force, which had been designated Task Force 158, was soon formed into the 160th Special Operations Aviation Regiment.
-The OH-6A helicopters used for transporting personnel became the MH-6 aircraft of the Light Assault Company and the armed OH-6As became the AH-6 aircraft of the Light Attack Company.
+The OH-6A helicopters used for transporting personnel became the MH-6 aircraft of the Light Assault Company.
+The armed OH-6As became the AH-6 aircraft of the Light Attack Company.

 Operation Urgent Fury (Grenada)

-The OH-6s of 160th SOAR saw overt combat action for the first time in Grenada during Operation Urgent Fury on the Oct.
-25, 1983.
+On 25 October 1983, the OH-6s of 160th SOAR saw overt combat action for the first time in Grenada during Operation Urgent Fury.
 On D-Day, six MH-6 and two AH-6s were flown to the Eastern Caribbean island from Pope Air Force Base in North Carolina in the bellies of four Air Force C-130s.
-In addition to the helicopter air crews, the aircraft also carried a company of US Army Rangers and a Delta Force squadron, units that were also part of the American assault forces.
-By the time the aircraft arrived over the island, other Rangers, flying separately from the US, had parachuted onto a nearly finished runway on the island's southwestern coast.
+In addition to the helicopter air crews, the aircraft carried a company of US Army Rangers and a Delta Force squadron, units that were also part of the American assault forces.
+By the time the aircraft arrived over the island, other Rangers, flying separately from the US, had parachuted onto a nearly finished runway on Grenada's southwestern coast.

 When the air-dropped Rangers secured the runway, the four C-130s landed and unloaded.
 The two AH-6s set off for the capital city of St. George's to attack Fort Rupert, the permanent Grenadian military headquarters.
 The “Little Birds” found air defenses around the capital to be too formidable and they returned to the airport within 10 minutes.
-(This action appears to have given rise to later erroneous published speculation that an OH-6 was shot down on D-Day) A planned MH-6 assault by the Ranger/Delta force on Fort Rupert (also known as Fort George) was cancelled because of the stiff antiaircraft resistance.
-However, it did participate in other unscripted support tasks, including ferrying wounded servicemen to medical facilities on Navy ships offshore and a search and rescue mission to a Black Hawk helicopter crash site.
+This action appears to have given rise to later erroneous published speculation that an OH-6 was shot down on D-Day.

+A planned MH-6 assault by the Ranger/Delta force on Fort Rupert, also known as Fort George, was cancelled because of the stiff antiaircraft resistance.
+It participated in other unscripted support tasks, including ferrying wounded servicemen to medical facilities on Navy ships offshore, and a search and rescue mission to a Black Hawk helicopter crash site.

 None of these aircraft were listed in the public inventory of US military at the time.
 The existence of the secret aviation unit became widely known in the aftermath of the invasion, as OH-6s helicopters were photographed and filmed in action by civilians onlookers.

 The CIA also deployed two highly modified, "silent" Hughes 500D helicopters to nearby Barbados in advance of the invasion.
 They were offered to the Pentagon's invasion commanders for clandestine reconnaissance purposes, but were not used by the military over Grenada during Urgent Fury.